mariabenhammouda/E20-Processor-Assembler-Simulator/README.md

 The credit for the E20 processor architecture goes to Professor Jeffrey Epstein.

-## Features
-Reads assembly language instructions from a file with a .s extension.
-Translates assembly instructions into machine code.
-Supports various instruction types and addressing modes.

 ## Usage
 Commands to run the project, I used Anubis LMS: g++ -Wall -o assembler ass.cpp